 ATP Co-Factor is part of The Iodine Protocol.
 In most iodine information you’ll find online, this supplement is considered optional.
 It’s usually only recommended for people with lots of brain fog, fatigue or existing thyroid condition.
 I’m still confused as to why this is considered optional, as I continue to look into it, I continue to find more reasons to include it.

 Detox is no fun

 If you are like me, a human with a job, detoxing is very inconvenient.
 There’s nothing like sitting down at work and feeling like you’ve got a massive hang over after celebrating 4th of July weekend.
 At least when it’s a hangover, you have yourself to blame and maybe some funny memories.
-Chances are detox won’t have as many fun memories and a massive hangover would probably sound like a great alternative.
-So, anything you can do to avoid detox is probably going to be in your best interest.
-If you can afford these supplements, give this one a whirl while you start iodine.
+Chances are, detox won’t have as many fun memories, and a massive hangover would probably sound like a great alternative.
+So, anything we can do to avoid detox is probably going to be in our best interest.
+If we can afford these supplements, give this one a whirl while starting iodine.

 Niacin might be very important for some people

 Alcoholism, arthritis, cancer, cardiovascular, children with learning and/or behavioral disorders, juvenile diabetes, schizophrenia, dermatitis, diarrhea, dementia and death are just some of the things niacin might do wonders for.
 It also helps support the adrenals and mitochondria, which both help us have energy throughout the day.
 After realizing all of this, it just seems silly to leave this out.
 I think I am one of the people that requires this to handle the iodine protocol properly and I went through heck by not having it.